wiicode/cybersecurity-framework/bronze-controls/byod-guidance.md

 You should consider using separate credentials for BYOD access to business systems.
 For example, usernames and passwords should not be shared between personally owned devices and the business desktop environment.
 Multi-factor authentication is also highly recommended.

-As BYOD has very different enrollment processes to corporately owned devices – BYOD typically uses self-enrollment – securing device authentication to the same level as corporately owned devices may not be possible, and you will likely need to adopt a *trust on first use* approach for these devices.
+As BYOD has very different enrolllment processes to corporately owned devices – BYOD typically uses self-enrolllment – securing device authentication to the same level as corporately owned devices may not be possible, and you will likely need to adopt a *trust on first use* approach for these devices.
 Nonetheless, using machine certificates stored in the dedicated, tamper-resistant hardware, present in many modern devices, can help improve machine authentication security.
 Alternatively, you can achieve similar results using applications which support secure storage for authentication credentials.

 ## Technical approaches for smartphones and tablets